jlvivero/main/src/documents/post/2014/06/creating-a-blog-with-docpad-and-github-pages/index.html.md

 Now when you run `docpad run`, you can open the index page in `http://localhost:9778`.
 Also you can find the pipelined output, `index.html` in the `out` directory.

 Like `.html.jade`, you may consider using `.css.scss` or `.js.coffee`.
-Many pipelinings are supported with several plugins, so it worths checking the list in a [plugin page](http://docpad.org/docs/plugins).
+Many pipelinings are supported with several plugins, so it is worth checking the list in a [plugin page](http://docpad.org/docs/plugins).

 Add Posts
 ----------